|

 But flowers alone may grow.

-Whith smiles for sunshine, tears for showers,
+Whith smiles for sunshine, tears for

 I'll water, watch, and guard these flowers.